hoedt/iclr-blog-track.github.io/_posts/unnormalized-resnets.md

 $$\frac{1}{|\mathcal{D}|} \sum_{(\boldsymbol{x}, y) \in \mathcal{D}} \nabla_{\boldsymbol{w}}^2 \frac{1}{2}(\boldsymbol{w} \boldsymbol{x} - y)^2 = \frac{1}{|\mathcal{D}|}  \sum_{(\boldsymbol{x}, y) \in \mathcal{D}}\boldsymbol{x} \boldsymbol{x}^\mathsf{T}.$$

-By enforcing that the Hessian (= covariance of the data) is (close to) the identity matrix, the optimisation problem becomes a lot easier.
+By enforcing that the Hessian (= covariance of the data) is (close to) the identity matrix, the optimisation problem becomes a lot easier ([Lecun et al., 1998](#lecun98efficient)).
-However, whitening the data can be costly and might even hurt generalisation ([wadia et al., 2021](#wadia21whitening)).
+However, whitening the data can be costly and might even hurt generalisation ([Wadia et al., 2021](#wadia21whitening)).
 Therefore, typical data normalisation consists of centring (to get zero mean) and scaling (to get unit variance) the data to at least improve the condition of the optimisation problem.

 When considering multi-layer networks, things get more complicated.
 However, in the end, it turns out that normalising the inputs to a layer should provide the same kind of benefits for the optimisation of the weights in that layer ([Lecun et al., 1998](#lecun98efficient)).
-Using these insights [Schraudolph (1998)](#schraudolph98centering) showed empirically that centring the activations (and gradients) can effectively be used to speed up learning.
+Using these insights [Schraudolph (1998)](#schraudolph98centering) showed empirically that centring the activations can effectively be used to speed up learning.

 Also initialisation strategies commonly build on these principles (e.g., [Lecun et al., 1998](#lecun98efficient); [Glorot & Bengio, 2010](#glorot10understanding); [He et al., 2015](#he15delving)).
 Since the initial parameters are independent of the inputs, the weights can be set so that (pre-)activations are effectively normalised before the first update.